Dimitri-Basseguy/Blog-React/README.md

 ```

 Clone this repo
-* React

-Then install react with cli
+Then install dependencies with cli
 ```sh
 yarn
 ```